MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 > [!NOTE]
 > * Some guidelines may not be applicable to your app.
 For example, if your app doesn't include a bot, you can ignore bot-related guidelines.
 > * We've cross-referenced these guidelines to the Microsoft commercial certification policies and added Do’s and Don’ts with examples from pass or fail scenarios encountered in our validation process.
 > * Certain guidelines are marked as *Mandatory Fix*.
 If your app submission doesn't meet these mandatory guidelines, you'll receive a failure report from us with steps to mitigate.
-Your app submission will pass Microsoft Teams Store Validation only after you have fixed the issues.
+Your app submission will pass Microsoft Teams store Validation only after you have fixed the issues.
 > * Other guidelines are marked as *Suggested Fix*.
 For an ideal user experience, we suggest that you fix the issues, however, your app submission will not be blocked from publishing on the Teams store, if you choose not to fix the issues.